MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ::: moniker-end

 >[!IMPORTANT]
 >When you specify a `trigger`, only branches that are explicitly configured to be included trigger a pipeline.
 Inclusions are processed first, and then exclusions are removed from that list.
-If you specify an exclusion but don't specify any inclusions, nothing will trigger.
+If you specify an exclusion but don't specify any inclusions, nothing triggers.

 #### [Example](#tab/example/)